gvwilson/thirdbit/src/fiction/santas/index.md

 [^hands-up]: Whic is more accurate than saying "he raised his hands" because his brain wasn't involved in the process.

-"Uh huh.
+"Uh huh,"
+Santa Hood said skeptically.
-And I suppose you want me to believe that you just happened to be in sensei's house when those robots followed through the wherever?"
+"And I suppose you want me to believe that you just happened to be in sensei's house when those robots followed through the wherever?"

-Finner's mouth worked.
+Finner gaped.
 "Robots?" he finally managed to get out.
 "I don't know anything about robots!
 And I don't know why you call my gran-granna 'sensei',